Knectar/Magento-Query-Patterns/README.md

-Knectar_Select is a library of sub-query classes for everyday use in Magento queries.
+Magento Query Patterns is a library of sub-query classes for everyday use in Magento queries.

 ##Installation